The Best in Parallel Text Books Online: 8 Refined Resources

 In the end, the goal of the parallel text books is to help you understand and learn at the same time by helping you when you need it and not helping you when you don’t need it.

-If you can learn to use parallel text books correctly, they’re incredibly powerful tools that can teach you a very nuanced version of the language you’re trying to learn.
+They’re incredibly powerful tools that can teach you a very nuanced version of the language you’re trying to learn.

-So where do you find these good books?
 Here’s a list of online resources to help you find the parallel books you can use to jumpstart your learning and enjoy yourself at the same time.

 Penguin Parallel Texts are a fantastic resource—especially for your first parallel text book project.
 They offer quite a wide variety of languages, so they’ll probably be a good option even if you’re not learning one of the more common languages like Spanish or French.